rfoucard/cra-fast-track/Doc/01-Enacting-Terms.md

 <br/>
 <details>
-  <summary><strong>Article 11 - General product safety</strong> For risks not covered by this Regulation, certain parts of the EU General Product Safety Regulation (EU) 2023/988 still apply to products with digital elements unless other EU harmonised safety rules already cover them.</summary>
+  <summary><strong>Article 11 - General product safety</strong> For risks not covered by this Regulation, certain parts of the General Product Safety Regulation (EU) 2023/988 still apply to products with digital elements unless other EU harmonised safety rules already cover them.</summary>
   <br/
       By way of derogation from Article 2(1), third subparagraph, point (b), of Regulation (EU) 2023/988, Chapter III, Section 1, Chapters V and VII, and Chapters IX to XI of that Regulation shall apply to products with digital elements with respect to aspects and risks or categories of risks that are not covered by this Regulation where those products are not subject to specific safety requirements laid down in other ‘Union harmonisation legislation’ as defined in Article 3, point (27), of Regulation (EU) 2023/988.
 </details>